JITx-Inc/passives/README.md

-# passives
+# Passive Components Library for JITX

-Passive Components Library for JITX
+This is an SLM-based library containing packages for JITX.